Trending: The Vegan Diet for Healthy, Sustainable Weight Loss

 More people are trying to eat plant-based than ever, right now: 23 percent of consumers are incorporating plant-based or vegan foods into their diet: Sales of plant-based meats are up 35 percent, while overall sales of all vegan foods are up 90 percent since the height of the COVID-19 crisis.
 It's only growing, as people want a diet that lets them lose weight and be healthy, and a vegan or plant-based "clean-eating" diet promises both: Healthy immunity, plus steady weight loss.

-Healthy Weight Loss, Leaner Boy Composition With Plant-Based Protein
+Plant-Based Protein Leads to Healthy Weight Loss, Leaner Body Composition

 The Vegan Diet and Plant-Based Diet is winning now because it's healthier than other diets.
 And yes, it's exactly what it sounds like.
 You stay away from inflammation-boosting animal products and fill your plate with plant-based whole foods that are low in oil, minimally cooked, and full of fiber.
 And guess what?
 It works.

 The Vegan Diet is exactly what it sounds like: You eat tons of vegetables, fruits, legumes, grains, nuts, and seeds.
-There's no point system or counting carbs, calories or net-carbs.
+There's no point system or counting carbs, calories or net carbs.
 You fill your plate with plant-based whole foods that are low in oil, minimally cooked, and full of fiber.
 If you can grow it, it's a "Go!"
 If you have to look for ingredients on a label and there are many, it's a "No-Go!"
 This simple way of losing weight is natural, intuitive, and sustainable.
-If you lose 2 pounds a week (which is a healthy rate) you can lose 12 pounds by 4th of July.
+If you lose 2 pounds a week (which is a healthy rate) you can lose 12 pounds in just six weeks!

-The Vegan Diet for Weight Loss is Popular During COVID-19
+The Vegan Diet for Weight Loss Growing More Popular

 The fiber in the food you eat allows the body to access healthy nutrients while keeping blood sugar low and your insulin response in check.
 The lower your blood sugar, the lower your insulin response, and the less your body gets the signal to store the extra energy as fat.